cschult/hypr25/README.md

 Hypr25 is my personal hyprland setup.
 Hypr25 uses uwsm for session management.
-I'm using arch linux, so package names are from arch and my differ for other linux distributions.
+I'm using arch linux, so package names are from arch and may differ for other linux distributions.

 The files containing catppuccin mocha color definitions are from [github.com/catppuccin](https://github.com/catppuccin/), i think.